Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 Enhance your curb appeal and create an outdoor living space you love

-You can get this look with a fresh coat of paint, new floors and light fixtures, and bright curtains to set off the contrasting shades (Plan #126-1287).
+You can get this look with a fresh coat of paint, new floors, light fixtures, and bright curtains to set off the contrasting shades (Plan #126-1287).

 Give Your Kitchen a Splash of Color